 The award is named in honor of Jacqueline D. Franz, who exhibited excellence in teaching and promoted it in those whose lives she touched at IUPUC.
 In her work as coordinator of adjunct faculty, Franz encouraged high academic standards in the classroom, and supported teachers in their efforts to maintain them.

-The 2018 recipient of the Jacqueline D. Franz Outstanding Part-Time Faculty Teaching Award is Jill Whitaker.
+The 2020 recipient of the Jacqueline D. Franz Outstanding Part-Time Faculty Teaching Award is Jennifer Liter from the Division of Health Sciences.

 All part-time IUPUC faculty members who satisfy the following criteria are eligible for the award: